 7.5' (1:24,000) USGS Topographic Maps:

 This has been the standard detailed mapping series since the 1950s.
-A listing of CSU library holdings can be found by a number search on Sage of the SuDoc call number I19.81:CO.
+A listing of CSU library holdings can be found by a number search in the library catalog of the SuDoc call number I19.81:CO.
 This list is not complete nor does the library own all editions and printings.
 Please check the map cabinets when in doubt.

 County Maps (1:50,000) USGS:

 This map series was published in the 1970s.
-A listing of CSU library holdings can be found by a number search on Sage of the SuDoc call number I19.108:CO.
+A listing of CSU library holdings can be found by a number search in the library catalog of the SuDoc call number I19.108:CO.

 Older 20th-Century Topographic Maps:

 Most of these maps from the USGS were published 1890 through 1960.
 Some from the Defense Mapping Agency date from the 1980s.
 Scales are usually 15' or 30'.
-A listing can be found by a number search on Sage of the SuDoc call number I19.81/2:CO.
+A listing can be found by a number search in the library catalog of the SuDoc call number I19.81/2:CO.
 These maps are inter-shelved alphabetically with the 7.5' Colorado maps.

 A number of these and other historical topographic maps can be found at these websites: